 1. Lots of Pockets

 Choose a bag with lots of pockets.
-While I was in the Peace Corps, I did a bunch of short trips with my Osprey daypack.
-This time, I opted for the Tortuga daypack.
-Both were equally great for short trips — they had outside pockets, a smaller zip-up pouch to keep track of wallets and keys, and could fit a surprising amount of stuff in them.
+The Outbreaker Laptop Backpack has the most organizational pockets.
+The Seout Laptop Backpack has a balance of ample open space and some organizational pockets.
+If you don’t need to take your laptop, then either the Outbreaker or Setout daypack will provide a flexible packing space and are equally great for short trips — they have outside pockets, a smaller zip-up pouch to keep track of wallets and keys, and fit a surprising amount of stuff in them.

 Whichever bag you choose, multiple pockets will help you stay better organized.

 If you carelessly stuff everything into your daypack, it’ll be harder to find certain things — especially since a daypack doesn’t open the way a duffle bag would.
 Personally, I like to roll my clothes and pack them standing up, from side to side in a packing cube.
 Then, I’ll put a small packing cube with my underwear in it and a toiletries bag on top.
 This way, nothing’s lost at the bottom.